-Our graduate program is relatively small, currently enrolling fourty-six Students.
-We normally accept ten new students each year (five in fiction, five in poetry), and work to recruit as strong and diverse an entering class as possible (see Diversity Resources).
+Our graduate program is relatively small, currently enrolling forty-six Students.
+We normally accept eight new students each year (four in fiction, four in poetry), and work to recruit as strong and diverse an entering class as possible (see Diversity Resources).
 Each student in our program receives financial aid, usually in the form of a graduate teaching assistantship, and all or nearly all incoming students are awarded supplemental fellowships, which reduce the teaching load during the first year.

 Teaching Assistantships and Fellowships